 The multiple staff family housing options mentioned in the petition on page 67 will not be funded by NICA.
 Instead, NICA plans to partner with Boulder Creek Idaho Property, LLC, who has several housing options available.
 These housing options will be provided to staff members through this collaboration.

 NICA itself will not be using school funds or resources to finance these housing options.
 Boulder Creek Idaho Property, LLC, is a supporting partner for North Idaho Classical Academy and will seek to accommodate the school's faculty and staff housing needs with accessible lease rates.
 To the extent that school faculty and staff enter into lease agreements, these will be private and between the lessor and the lessee.
 NICA's role is to facilitate and make these options available to staff members.

-The Charter Commission Staff requested additional information about JKAF discontinuing the practice of writing letters of support for charter petitions.
+The Charter Commission Staff requested additional information about petitions.

+JKAF discontinuing the practice of writing letters of support for charter authority to authorize funds on behalf of JKAF, the support provided is wellestablished and collaborative.

 The petition statement suggesting that JKAF discontinued writing letters of support for charter petitions because direct support is provided through Bluum is accurate.
-While there is no formal documentation specifying Bluum's ultimate authority to authorize funds on behalf of JKAF, the support provided is well- established and collaborative.
+While there is no formal documentation specifying Bluum's ultimate